UEFA Europa League: Manchester United vs Real Betis predicted lineups | Al Bawaba

 Head coach: Erik ten Hag

-David de Gea; Aaron Wan-Bissaka, Harry Maguire, Lisandro Martinez, Tyrell Malacia; Scott McTominay, Sabitzer; Jadon Sancho, Bruno Fernandes, Alejandro Garnacho; Marcus Rashford
+David De Gea; Aaron Wan-Bissaka, Raphael Varane, Harry Maguire, Tyrell Malacia; Casemiro, Marcel Sabitzer; Jadon Sancho, Bruno Fernandes, Anthony Elanga; Marcus Rashford

 © 2000 - 2023 Al Bawaba (www.albawaba.com)